Dotson Family Marsh Restoration and Public Access Project

 Since the drone-based aerial photo is created via orthophotogrammetry, a digital elevation model (DEM) can also be created.
-The DEM is extremely resolute with cm-level vertical accuracy.
+The DEM is extremely resolute with centimeter-level vertical accuracy.
 WRA uses the detailed DEM to assess the formations of secondary tidal sloughs.
 The change in the DEM from year to year can be used to calculate the area and volume of slough formation over time.
-To date, WRA has completed three years of drone aerial photography analysis.